Celebrating Pear Month: A Journey from Our Orchard to Your Table

 Here’s the key tip:

-Most packing houses aim to deliver fruit that will ripen beautifully at home because when someone has a bad pear experience, they often don’t buy pears again.
+Most packing houses aim to deliver fruit that will ripen beautifully at home.
+When someone has a bad pear experience, they often don’t buy pears again.
 Storage conditions, timing, and handling all affect that experience, which is why it can vary from store to store.

 A little education goes a long way with pears.